Rodrigo Santiago

-Rodrigo Daniel Santiago Pintos (born February 17, 1990, in Montevideo, Uruguay) is a professional soccer player from Uruguay who currently plays for Icon FC.
+Rodrigo Daniel Santiago Pintos (born February 17, 1990) is a Uruguayan semi-professional footballerer who plays as a striker for the New Jersey Alliance.

+Early life

+Born in Montevideo, Uruguay and raised in Rockaway, New Jersey, Santiago played high school soccer at Morris Hills High School.

 Career

 Club

 During his time in the states Santiago played most of his youth club soccer in Parsippany Soccer Club.
 In early 2009, he joined New Jersey Rangers and played only a single game in the USL Premier Development League due to an injury that kept him off the fields for the rest of the season.